fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 >}
 >```
 >
->*Most likely, the simpler form is good enough for all practical purposes.
+> <i>Most likely, the simpler form is good enough for all practical purposes.
 However, if we want to be sure, both conditions are needed.
-There are two different ways to create string in JavaScript, one as a primitive and the other as an object, which both work a bit differently when compared to the **typeof** and **instanceof** operators:*
+There are two different ways to create string in JavaScript, one as a primitive and the other as an object, which both work a bit differently when compared to the **typeof** and **instanceof** operators:</i>
 >
 >```js
 >const a = "I'm a string primitive";